aya49/omics_asthma/README.md

 ### feat(ures)

+This section documents the features generated for each data set.

 - ```result/feat/<feature>.<pre/post/diff>``` (subject x feature): feature matrices with row/colnames coinciding with the 'id' column of meta/file and meta/col; split into whether samples were collected **pre**/**post** allergen test; **diff** is the difference between the two times;
   - features are split into ```.<pre/post>``` indicating whether the sample was taken before or after the asthma allergen challenge based on availability